gajus/eslint-plugin-jsdoc/.README/rules/no-undefined-types.md

 Note that preferred types indicated within `settings.jsdoc.preferredTypes` will also be assumed to be defined.

+Also note that if there is an error [parsing](https://github.com/jsdoctypeparser/jsdoctypeparser) types for a tag, the function will silently ignore that tag, leaving it to the `valid-types` rule to report parsing errors.

 #### Options

 An option object may have the following key: